AquibNawab/agentcloudkelp/README.md

 ---

-## 30-second pitch
+## My 30-Second Pitch

-agentcloudkelp is a CLI that stress-tests your AI agent using YAML contracts.
+Agent Cloudkelp is a CLI that stress-tests your AI agent using YAML contracts.
 You describe what your agent *should do* — which tools it calls, what it says, how it handles failures — and kelp runs your agent through every scenario, breaks things on purpose, tracks every dollar spent, and tells you exactly what went wrong.

 ```bash
 pip install agentcloudkelp